EternityForest/KaithemAutomation/README.md

 ## Setup
 See [This page](kaithem/src/docs/setup.md).
 Or, to just try things out, git clone and run kaithem/kaithem.py, then visit port 8001(for https) or port 8002(for not-https) on localhost.
 That's really all you need to do.

+There are many optional dependancies in the .deb recommended section that enable extra features.
+All are available in the debian repos and do not need to be compiled.

+In particular, everything to do with sound is handled by dependancies, and python3-libnacl and python3-netifaces are recommended as several networking features require them.

 ### Security
 At some point, you should probably set up a proper SSL certificate in kaithem/var/ssl.
 The debian installer will generate one at